Wong Chin Foo

-Wong Chin Foo (王淸福 (Wáng Qīngfú); 1847–1898) was a Chinese American activist, journalist, lecturer, and one of the most prolific Chinese writers in the San Francisco press of the 19th century.
-Wong, born in Jimo, Shandong Province, China, was among the first Chinese immigrants to be naturalized in 1873.
-Wong was dedicated to fighting for the equal rights of Chinese-Americans at the time of the Chinese Exclusion Act.
-Nowadays, Chinese-Americans consider Wong to be of similar character as Dr. Martin Luther King or Gandhi because of Wong's tremendous efforts and huge sacrifices to defend Chinese-Americans' rights in that difficult time.
+Wong Chin Foo (王淸福 (Wáng Qīngfú); 1847–1898) was a Chinese American activist, journalist, lecturer, and one a prolific Chinese contributor to the San Francisco press in the late 19th century.

+Born in Jimo City, Shandong Peninsula, China, Wong was naturalized as a U.S. citizen in the early 1870s.
+He was dedicated to fighting for the equal rights of Chinese-Americans at the time of the Chinese Exclusion Act.
+Some commentators have compared aspects of Wong’s civil-rights activism to later leaders such as Martin Luther King Jr. or Mahatma Gandhi.

 Biography

-Wong was born in 1847 to a well off family which soon lost its money during the Taiping Rebellion.
+Wong was born in 1847 in Jimo (Shandong) to a merchant family.
 In 1861, he was taken in by a missionary couple, and was baptized into the Baptist faith and came to the United States in 1867.
 In the following years he studied at Columbian College in Washington, D.C. and University at Lewisburg (later renamed Bucknell University) in Lewisburg, Pennsylvania in 1869–70, and left without finishing a degree.